TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    .. method:: union(*others)
                set | other | ...

-      Return a new set with elements from the set and all others.
+      Return a new set with elements kutoka the set and all others.

    .. method:: intersection(*others)
                set & other & ...